 Medicare Supplement Plan (Medigap)

 You could consider enrolling in a Medicare supplement plan (Medigap plan).
-These plans help cover out-of-pocket expenses that are not covered by Medicare Part A or Medicare Part B. These plans are managed by private insurance companies, and they cover items like your Medicare copays and deductibles.
+These plans help cover out-of-pocket expenses not covered by Medicare Part A or Medicare Part B. These plans are managed by private insurance companies, and they cover items like your Medicare copays and deductibles.

 Medicare Advantage Plan